nelsonjchen/speedtest-rs/README.md

 # Speedtest{-cli,-go}, but in rust, Speedtest-Rust

-*This is not working at the moment.
+*This is not really working at the moment.
+Download is kinda done.
 I'm just stumbling around.*

 This is a learning exercise for me to learn: